ci-group/revolve2/docs/source/physical_robot_setup/index.rst

     * You can connect a keyboard and screen.
     * Better is to SSH.
 This works only if you and the RPi are on the same network.
 For CI Group, connect it to *ThymioNet* Wi-Fi.

+        * Hint: SSH is not enabled by default.
+The simplest way to enable it is using the :code:`raspi-config`.

     * If you want to SSH and don't know the IP of the RPi, you can use: :code:`sudo nmap -sP <your ip>` to find all clients on your network.

 ---------------------------